 "We are very excited to offer this opportunity to our students and graduates as it allows them the power to shape and pursue their individual goals within the Interior Design Profession, at their own pace,” says Jennifer Yeo, Interior Design Department Head, Centre for Arts and Technology.

 The RCC Institute of Technology’s BID program is an online program which enables students to pursue further education at any time and from any location, thus allowing them to work and “earn while they learn.”
-This BID program is accredited by the Council for Interior Design Accreditation, CIDA.

 The Centre for Arts and Technology Diploma of Interior Design program offers students an opportunity to prepare themselves for a multitude of career options within the field of Interior Design.
 This 24 month program covers a variety of design topics, including but not limited to: design theory + practice, 2D + 3D spatial planning, technical drafting in AutoCAD + Revit, building technology, universal design, human behaviour, millwork design + detailing, the business of interior design, the history of architecture and interior design as well as building codes and sustainable design methods.
 Design Studio projects focus on both residential and commercial spaces such as hospitality, retail, health services, and office design.